rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

 for `å` is located in the same position as the key for `[` on a US keyboard (to the right of `p`).

+    TODO: image comparison

 My solution only works on Linux, which was fine up until I had to use Windows on a regular basis.

-Since I'm not that familiar with Windows, figuring out how to remap keys seemed difficult, so I started to think of other solutions.
+Since I'm not that familiar with Windows, figuring out how to remap keys seemed difficult, so I started thinking of other solutions.

 ## Universal unicode input